isaac-mason/arancini/packages/arancini/README.md

 entity.destroy()
 ```

-⚠️ You should avoid storing references to entities and components.
+> **Note ⚠️** You should avoid storing references to entities and components.
 Use queries to find entities that have certain components, run logic on them, and then discard the references.

-If you store references to entity or component objects, then that entity or component is destroyed and recycled, you will be storing a reference to a pooled object which may have been re-used.
+If you store a reference to an entity or component object, then that entity or component is destroyed and recycled, you will be storing a reference to a pooled object which may have been re-used.

 ### 📦 Component

-In arancini, components are defined as classes that extend the `Component` class.
+In arancini, components are classes that extend the `Component` class.
 You can define a `construct` method on your components, which will be called every time a component object is created or re-used.

+Note the not null `!:` syntax!
+Use this in typescript to indicate that the property will be defined, even if it's not defined in the constructor.

 ```ts
 class Position extends Component {